Benefits of Vacation: Health Benefits of Taking Time Off

 What happens in your body when you go on vacation or meditate?
 Keep reading to learn more of the benefits of taking a vacation.

-Let’s start with the elephant in the room: Most of us don’t enough time off.
+Let’s start with the elephant in the room: Most of us don’t take enough time off.
 In fact, more than half (55 percent) of Americans don’t use all of their paid time off (PTO), and when they do take off, 52 percent say they have worked during time they took off.

 While it might seem that you’re just getting ahead and proving your worth to your boss, not taking full advantage of those days off means you’re failing to receive the benefits of vacation time.